csnover/Drawpile/doc/protocol.md

 Protocol stability promises:

 * No breaking changes between patch releases (e.g. 2.0.0 and 2.0.1)
-* Client compatability may only be broken between minor number bumps (e.g. 2.0.0 and 2.1.0)
+* Client compatibility may only be broken between minor number bumps (e.g. 2.0.0 and 2.1.0)
 * Server compatibility may only be broken between major number bumps (e.g. 2.0.0 and 3.0.0)
 * New server features may be added at any time, but they should not break older clients, nor should a missing feature break newer clients.

+### Protocol dp:4.22.2 (2.2.0-beta.4)

+* Added message codes to errors and system-generated chat messages for client-side translation

 ### Protocol dp:4.22.2 (2.2.0)